 The Shopping Shuttle makes stops at the following locations: Turtle Creek Mall, Wal-Mart (Highland Drive only), Kroger, Asian Market and Caraway Plaza.
 The International Shopping Shuttle meets in from of the fountain across from Student Union.

-There will be a shuttle to bank, DMV, Social Security office and Indian grocery store on Tuesdays, from 1-5 p.m.
+There will be a shuttle to bank, DMV, and Social Security office on the Tuesday of orientation and the first Tuesday of the semester, from 1-5 p.m.
 The shuttle will pick-up at the fountain on the hour, with the last pick-up at 3 p.m.

-1st Saturday of the month - Entertainment Shuttle: Downtown, Bowling Center, Movie Theatre: 6-10 p.m.
+1st Saturday of the month - Entertainment Shuttle: Movie Theatre: 6-10 p.m.
 (Last pick up from fountain is at 8 p.m.)

 2nd Saturday of the month - No Shuttle